-The programme team in consultation with the external examiner are responsible for the evaluation and modification of all elements of the assessment.
+The programme team, in consultation with the appointed external examiner, will be responsible for the evaluation and modification of all elements of the assessment.
 To ensure that the appropriate methods are chosen to measure the achievements by students the programme team aim to continue to annually review the range and type of assessments employed at each level of the programme.

 Staff will also be actively encouraged to attend staff training events that relate to all aspects of the learning, teaching and assessment strategies to ensure that the team remain up-to-date and informed of changes to theory and practice.